 That evening, CCA held its Legislative Reception and 1867 Banquet, where members and legislators had the opportunity to continue discussing ag-related issues while building a more personal relationship through discussing issues of mutual importance.
 “CCA is a grassroots, member-driven organization representing the interests of cattle ranching families throughout the state.
 While our primary focus relates to the beef industry, CCA is also interested in all issues dealing with private property rights, natural resources, and economic viability.
-We appreciate that the evening activities generated many beneficial conversations between CCA members and legislators,” said Robert Farnam, CCA President.
+We appreciate that the evening activities generated many beneficial conversations between CCA members and legislators,” said Tom Harrington, CCA President.

 Outstanding Commercial Producer of the Year